akirco/llmhub/README.md

 ## Notice

-This is a work in progress and is not yet ready for production use.some providers are maybe supported yet.
+This is a work in progress and is not yet ready for production use.some providers are may not be fully supported yet.

 ## Models supported